CarlosP24/carlosP24.github.io/_pages/about.md

 ***

-## Latest publication
+## Highlights

-Check our latest paper, Phenomenology of Majorana zero modes in full-shell hybrid nanowires, [here](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.115428).
+Check our paper *Phenomenology of Majorana zero modes in full-shell hybrid nanowires* [here](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.115428).
 Everything you ever wanted to know (theoretically) about Majoranas in full-shell nanowires.

 A little summary, in this [X thread](https://x.com/cPaya_phys/status/1737389726024266103?s=20).